 When I first heard about Heroes of Ruin, my interest was immediately piqued.
 Here, we were promised a role-playing experience built exclusively for the Nintendo 3DS, not only set to encapsulate the unique functionality of the handheld, but also granting co-operative four-player both locally and worldwide through Nintendo Network.

 The concept was like a tantalising dream.
-So, I’m grateful, therefore, that the clear talent at n-Space have once again shone through, delivering a potently addictive dungeon-crawler with an expansive world that many are sure to enjoy exploring every nook and cranny of.
+So, I’m grateful, therefore, that the clear talent at n-Space has once again shone through, delivering a potently addictive dungeon-crawler with an expansive world that many are sure to enjoy exploring every nook and cranny of.

 It is at a point following a war that has raged for hundreds of years at which the player enters Heroes of Ruin.
 Powerful Ruin Lords had emerged from the fighting, establishing a fragile peace across the lands and each creating a city of their own.
-Such a hard fought peace is soon threatened, however, when Lord Ataraxis, ruler of the city of Nexus and the strongest of the Ruin Lords, falls ill to a deadly curse.
+Such a hard-fought peace is soon threatened, however, when Lord Ataraxis, ruler of the city of Nexus and the strongest of the Ruin Lords, falls ill to a deadly curse.
 A call is issued by the King of Nexus, promising wealth and rewards beyond measure to anyone that locates a cure, and that’s precisely when you come into play.

 You must first create your own mercenary, the basis of which built upon one of four differing classes; Alchitect, Gunslinger, Savage or Vindicator.
 Each has their own strengths and weaknesses, the Alchitect and Gunslinger able to tackle foes from afar with either spells or dual-pistols respectively, whereas the Savage and Vindicator prefer to skew their enemies up close and personal.